 Is an internet connection required to play a video or view a PDF?

 All users in the ACP Tools App have the option of downloading content they use most often.
 Downloaded resources do not require a network connection to access.
 If your WiFi network has issues supporting the minimum bandwidth requirements of streaming ACP Decisions videos, please coordinate with your technology team accordingly.

 How much space is required for downloads?

 We recommend downloading only the content you need most.
-The ACP Decisions content library is growing constantly, with new videos and PDFs added every few weeks.
-2 minutes of video requires about approximately 20 MB of space to download.
-A 2-Page PDF requires 400 KB.
+The ACP Decisions content library is growing constantly, with new videos and PDFs added all of the time.
+Each minute of video requires about 15 MB of space to download.
+A two page PDF requires approximately .75MB.

 The ACP Tools App includes a screen for managing downloads.
 This download management screen can be used to quickly view downloaded content or remove downloaded content from the device to free up space.